brtwrs/HomeyKodi/README.md

 ## Kodi support for Homey
 Adds Kodi support to your Homey!

+Automatic pairing is not supported on Kodi on Android.
+This is an issue with zeroconf on Kodi on Android.
+Support for Kodi on Android will be added in the future.

 ### Flow support
 *Triggers*
 * On movie start (doesn't work with every version of Kodi)